-A: Unfortunately, producing custom one-off cards is not a business we’d like to get into.
+A: Unfortunately, producing custom one-off cards or decks is not a business we’d like to get into.
 That said, many people have used Fluxx (or one of our other games) to propose marriage, or enhance their wedding or other event.
 Most of these have simply been hand drawn or otherwise created by the involved parties themselves.
-We have done hand-drawn cards once for a wedding proposal (with Nanofictionary, in this case), but note that these were really not appreciably better than what you might created yourself or get a local friend to do: we simply used blanxx (or blanks) and drew on them with a fine-tip sharpie.
+We have done hand-drawn cards once for a wedding proposal (with Nanofictionary, in this case), but note that these were really not appreciably better than what you might create yourself or get a local friend to do: we simply used blanxx (or blanks) and drew on them with a fine-tip sharpie.

 The promo card Fruitcake says it counts as either a Dessert, or the Gift.
 If Clear The Table is played, can it count as The Gift, and not be cleared?
 Open A Gift says that if The Gift is in play anywhere, each player may, on their turn draw and play the top card of the draw pile.
 Can The Fruitcake be declared to count as a Dessert only sometimes, to deprive other players of that option?

 A: No, the player who owns a Keeper which can mimic more than one other Keepers does not get to choose when that card counts as one thing or the other.
 It has all applicable properties at all times – but it can never be more than one item at a time for purposes of meeting Goals.
 So the Fruitcake will always be swept from the table with all of the other foods when Clear The Table is played AND, if in play, it makes Open A Gift available to all players.